How Much Would Movie Cars Cost to Insure?

 From missiles to submarine mode, this Lotus Esprit is equipped with all of the car modifications necessary for a spy but not so necessary for your average Joe.

-Because of the added risk of travelling underwater, the car’s dangerous weaponry and the fact it is regularly involved in speedy car chases James Bond would be forced to fork out a whopping £64,400 for his insurance if he was insuring this vehicle.
+Because of the added risk of travelling underwater, the car’s dangerous weaponry and the fact it is regularly involved in speedy car chases, James Bond would be forced to fork out a whopping £64,400 to insure this car.

 Aston Martin DB5